 Cultivating leadership - We encourage students to take advantage of leadership courses and opportunities that are built into our curriculum, helping them become agents of change in their workplaces and preparing them for advanced positions following graduation.

-Capstone or Internship credit - Through a hands-on research project, apply your new knowledge and gain valuable resume-building experience that will help you hit the ground running after graduation.
+Capstone or Internship credit - Apply your new knowledge and gain valuable resume-building experience through your research project or internship.

 |MGMT 700 21st Century Global Leadership|

 |This course considers the key aspects of what it means to be a leader in our ever-changing global business environment.
 Best practices and key considerations for developing global strategy, driving change around the world, managing multicultural teams, addressing the intricacies of a global supply chain, and the challenges we face from macro trends, such as climate change and sustainability.|

 |This course introduces both qualitative and quantitative research methodologies, providing the student with an overview of the different steps in the research process.
 The course evaluates common methods of data analysis, develops skills in critical thinking, and provides experience in data analysis using SPSS.|